 Fig. 7 shows selected rules for the computation relation.
 Checked and Tainted Pointer Operations.
 The rules for pointer related operations—S-DEFC, S-DEFT, S- ASSIGNARRC, S-ASSIGNARRT, S-DEFNULL, and S-

 CAST.
-The first five define deference and assignment operations—illustrate how the semantics checks bounds.
-Rule S-DEFNULL transitions attempted null-pointer deref- erences to null, whereas S-DEFC dereferences a c-mode non-null (single) pointer.
+The first five defined deference and assignment operations and illustrated how the semantics checks bounds.
+Rule S-DEFNULL transitions attempted null-pointer dereferences to null, whereas S-DEFC dereferences a c-mode non-null (single) pointer.
 When null is returned by the computation relation, the evaluation relation halts the entire evaluation with null (using a rule not shown in Fig. 6); it does likewise when bounds is returned (see Appendix C).
 S- ASSIGNARRC assigns to an array as long as 0 (the point of dereference) is within the bounds designated by the pointer’s

 S-DEFC